kdoore/1335GitBook/beginshape_-_vertex_shapes/emotions-represented-using-color-form-space.md

 **Joseph E. LeDoux**
 ["Feelings: What Are They & How Does the Brain Make Them?"
 Joseph E. LeDoux (PDF)](https://www.cns.nyu.edu/home/ledoux/pdf/daed_LeDoux_2015.pdf)
->Rational thought has always been treated as a pro d - uct of the mind, and emotions were traditionally viewed as belonging to the body.
+>Rational thought has always been treated as a product of the mind, and emotions were traditionally viewed as belonging to the body.

 ### Recommended Books: